nickmisasi/wt/README.md

 ## Mattermost Dual-Repository Workflow

-For developers working on Mattermost, `wt` provides special commands to manage the dual-repository setup (`mattermost/mattermost` and `mattermost/enterprise`).
+For developers working on Mattermost, `wt` **automatically detects** when you're in the mattermost repository and creates dual-repo worktrees using the standard commands - no special commands needed!

 ### Setup Requirements